Rhodium Plating White Gold

-Because this plating does wear over time, people notice that their rhodium plated rings start to show a slightly grey shade after about 8 to 12 months.
-When this happens, simply bring your ring in store and we will repeat the process at no extra charge.
+Due to knocks, hits and scratched rhodium plating does wear over time and people notice that their rhodium plated rings start to show a slightly grey/yellow shade after about 6 to 12 months.
+When this happens its time for re-plating you ring.
+You can simply bring your ring into our store and we will assess and re-rhodium plate your jewellery piece.

-While other companies will charge around $90 for each touch-up – which can add up over the years – all MDTdesign rhodium plated jewellery is backed by a lifetime service included as part of the ongoing support we provide to our customers.
+While other companies will charge around $120 for each time a piece is rhodium plated – which can add up over the years – all MDTdesign rhodium plated jewellery is backed by a lifetime service included as part of the ongoing support we provide to our customers.
 As our workshop is located onsite, we can guarantee a quick turnaround time on all 18ct white gold rhodium plated rings, pendants and earrings.
 In most cases, we offer a same-day service.

-The picture above illustrates the difference in colour between a platinum ring and an 18ct white gold rhodium plated ring.
+The picture on top illustrates the difference in colour between a platinum ring and an 18ct white gold rhodium plated ring.
 The ring on the left has both the natural colours of platinum (white in colour) and 18ct white gold, which is slightly grey in colour.
-The ring on the right is the plated white gold.
+The ring on the right is in 18ct white gold but has been rhodium plated making it appear to be whiter like the platinum.
 Both have an emery finish which highlights the colour more than a polished band.

 Please feel free to contact us regarding our rhodium plating cost, services, and more.